jsalt2020-asrdiar/jsalt2020_simulate/README.md

     export EXPROOT=<your-data-dir>
     ```

-3. Download train-clean-100.tar.gz and train-clean360.tar.gz of LibriSpeech from http://www.openslr.org/12/, untar them, and put the generated directories, train-clean-100 and train-clean-360, under a single directory.
-This can be done by running the following script.
+3. Download and untar the LibriSpeech corpus from http://www.openslr.org/12/, untar them, which can be performed with the following script.
     ```
     ./download.sh
     ```